HUMSI — Human Security Initiative

 Apr 21, 2026Denver, CO

-A Denver judge ruled that Governor Jared Polis cannot order state employees to comply with an ICE subpoena seeking personal information of 13 Coloradans, including 10 individuals from a prior subpoena.
-The judge found that ICE's claim the request was part of a criminal human trafficking investigation was not credible, as the agency waited nearly a year to resubmit the request with the new characterization.
+A Denver judge for the second time barred Governor Jared Polis from ordering state employees to comply with an ICE subpoena seeking personal information of 13 Coloradans, 10 of whom were named in an earlier request.
+The judge rejected ICE's claim that a March 2026 resubmission was part of a criminal human trafficking investigation, finding it merely attempted to correct deficiencies in the original April 2025 subpoena by waiting nearly a year to recharacterize the request.

 US deports Latin American migrants to Congo under third-country agreement